bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/dead_object.md

 TypeError: can’t access dead object
 ===================================

-The JavaScript exception “can’t access dead object” occurs when Firefox disallows add-ons to keep strong references to DOM objects after their parent document has been destroyed to improve in memory usage and to prevent memory leaks.
+The JavaScript exception "can’t access dead object” occurs when Firefox disallows add-ons to keep strong references to DOM objects after their parent document has been destroyed to improve in memory usage and to prevent memory leaks.

 Message
 -------